gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Set-AIPFileClassification.md

 If the applied labels are also configured to apply Rights Management protection, the files that are successfully labeled with this command are also protected.
 In this case, the Rights Management owner (who has the Rights Management Full Control permission) of these files is the user who ran the PowerShell command.

-### Example 2: Scan all files in a folder and any of its subfolders, and apply labels according to the configured conditions for automatic or recommended classification, overriding any existing labels
+### Example 2: Scan all files in a folder and any of its subfolders, and apply labels according to the configured conditions for automatic classification, overriding any existing labels
 ```
 PS C:\> Set-AIPFileClassification -Path C:\Projects\ -Force